KhalisFoundation/hukamnama-json/README.md

 * [ ] Ensure it's `battle-tested`.
 * [ ] Ensure it works with multiple-page pdf.

+## 0.0.3
+* Use babel for better backward compatibility

 ## 0.0.1 (Initial Release)
 * [x] Use rudimentary text parsing to extract.
   * [x] entire content.